-Join Bob McGannon for an in-depth discussion in this video Warning signs of troubled projects, part of Rescuing Troubled Projects.
+Join Bob McGannon for an in-depth discussion in this video Warning signs of troubled projects, part of Project Management: Rescuing Troubled Projects.

 Managing projects involves balancing the iron triangle of scope, time, and resources.
 The most frequently cited definition of a troubled project is when one of these three constraints is signifigantly varying from the plan.
 This can occur when there's no skilled project manager engaged on the project.
 However, many projects go off the rails when very smart project managers are on board.
 The warning signs show up early in a troubled project and should trigger action.
 These stakeholders who disagree with each other on project priorities and don't engage in appropriate debate to work out there issues.